What is Romantic fiction?

 The trouble with trying to define a romantic novel is that there are so many sub-genres.
 The words romantic novel cover an amazing variety.
 It’s like stepping-stone into the most beautiful old English country garden, a hollyhock here, a cowslip there, different, but each perfect in its own way.

-The newly published anthology, Loves Me, Loves Me Not, contains a number of sub-genres.
+Our first anthology, Loves Me, Loves Me Not, contains a number of sub-genres.
 Contemporary romance, women’s commercial fiction, paranormal, chick lit, historical, Regency, suspense, mystery, fantasy, multi genre—they’re all in there and a few other sub-genres too.
 Could there even be one of that Holy Grail of the contemporary critic—the Literary story?
 Read it and see.

 Loves Me, Loves Me Not looks unashamedly romantic and is packaged to appear so.
 But not all books are.
 What if all books came in green leather covers, no pictures of ‘killer heels’ or half-dressed hunks, no blurb, no paeons of praise from other writers.
 How would you know what kind of book it was supposed to be?
 You’d have to read it—and you might find a few surprises.